-Electronic Communications: Section 2.3.1 sets out a written protocol for the exchange, storage and retrieval of electronic documents (which can be used in conjunction with new Consensus Document 200.2, the Electronic Communications Addendum.)
-The Contractor will want to craft a protocol with the Owner tailored to anticipated Project communications and then make sure Subcontractors follow the same protocol during performance of the Project.
-In the event that litigation results and e-discovery becomes an issue, preservation of electronic information by all Parties consistent with their agreed-upon protocol can help limit the Contractor's liability.
+Electronic Communications (§ 2.4.1): This subsection sets out a written protocol for the exchange, storage, and retrieval of electronic documents (which can be used in conjunction with the Consensus Document 200.2, the Electronic Communications Addendum).
+The Constructor will want to craft a protocol with the Owner tailored to anticipated Project communications and then make sure Subcontractors follow the same protocol during Project performance.
+If litigation results and e-discovery is an issue, preserving electronic information by all Parties consistent with their agreed-upon protocol can help limit the Constructor's liability.
+To avoid the potential that a Subcontractor could later claim that the Subcontract Documents were not provided in advance of contract signing, AGC has additional comments which can be found at www.agc.org/contracts under downloads for ConsensusDocs Guidebook AGC Member-Only Comments.